 Skoura itself is home to a collection of kasbahs (fortresses) including Ait Benhaddou, a World Heritage Site and one of the best-preserved kasbahs in the country.

 Another option is to visit Essaouira, a pretty and relaxed town on the Atlantic Coast with a bohemian atmosphere and large art and music scene.
-You'll hear live music playing in bars and on the streets in a town that has attracted the likes of Jimmy Hendrix.
+You'll hear live music playing in bars and on the streets in a town that has attracted the likes of Jimi Hendrix.

 Many people assume Morocco is a dry country, but this isn't the case.
 There are some great cocktail bars in Essaouira, from where you can watch the sun set over the bay.

 I first tasted Tajine lhem bel barkouk at a wedding when I lived in Morocco, and this tagine of beef or lamb features on most restaurant menus.
 The tender slow cooked meat is covered in a sauce made with soft onions and typical Moroccan spices, such as cinnamon and ginger.
 The best part, though, are the juicy prunes that sit on top, sprinkled with toasted almonds and sesame seeds — they just fall away from the pip.
 In this one dish you have what Moroccan cooking carries off so well: the blend of savory and sweet.

 Moroccan food is aromatic and delicious, and there are various culinary experiences you can incorporate into your honeymoon.
 Cooking lessons are available throughout the country, from learning how to make traditional pastries in an old almond warehouse in Essaouira to attending a class at the renowned La Maison Arabe in Marrakesh, which is taught by a traditional Moroccan cook, or dada.